Skip to main content

 • Forms and surveys — Typeform, Jotform, Google Forms, Microsoft Forms

-• Spreadsheets — Google Sheets, Excel, Airtable
+• Spreadsheets and databases — Google Sheets, Excel, Airtable, custom databases

 • Reporting — Looker Studio, Power BI, or a custom dashboard built for the client

-How to avoid messy automation
+How to avoid automation that creates new problems

 • Idempotent runs — a workflow that runs twice on the same input produces the same result, not a duplicate